Wu Guoguang

 Wu Guoguang (吳國光 (吴国光, Wú Guóguāng, Wu Kuo-kuang), born in 1957 in Linyi, Shandong, China) is a Senior Research Scholar at Stanford University, affiliated with the Stanford Center on China's Economy and Institutions (SCCEI).
 SCCEI, a collaboration between the Freeman Spogli Institute for International Studies (FSI) and the Stanford Institute for Economic Policy Research (SIEPR), aims to link advanced empirical research on China's economy with policies that shape U.S.-China economic, trade, and business relations.
 He also serves as a Senior Fellow on Chinese Politics at the Center for China Analysis (CCA) of the Asia Society Policy Institute (ASPI).

 Wu is a media commentator on China's current affairs.
 His research focuses on Chinese politics and comparative political economy, covering areas such as elite politics, national institutions, policy making, communism transition, development politics, China's global positioning, capitalism's evolution with globalization, comparative capitalism origins, the economic state's rise, and human security's global emergence.

-He has authored four English-language books, such as China’s Party Congress: Power, Legitimacy, and Institutional Manipulation (2015) and Globalization against Democracy: A Political Economy of Capitalism After its Global Triumph (2017), both published by Cambridge University Press.
-Additionally, he has edited or co-edited six English-language volumes and nearly 20 books in Chinese.
-His academic articles have been featured in various journals including Asian Survey, China Information, China Perspectives, China Quarterly, Comparative Political Studies, Journal of Contemporary China, Journal of Democracy, Pacific Review, Social Research, and Third World Quarterly.
-He regularly contributes to The China Leadership Monitor and Decoding Chinese Politics on the CCA website, and writes a column for Voice of America in Chinese.
-His works have been translated into French, Japanese, and Korean.